asage-me/github.io/pages/github/pages/pages-settings.md

 [GitHub Docs - HTTPS](https://docs.github.com/en/pages/getting-started-with-github-pages/securing-your-github-pages-site-with-https)

 - Go to your GitHub Pages repo on GitHub `https://github.com/(your username)/github.io/settings`
-   - At the top, click the settings tab
+   - At the top, make sure you are on the settings tab
      - ![Settings](/assets/img/github/pages/pages-settings.png)
    - On the left menu, click Pages under Code and automation
      - ![Pages](/assets/img/github/pages/pages.png)